 Proving the duty, and whether it was breached, requires proving what the “standard of care” is.
 The standard of care is the minimum, competent level of care that a doctor should give a patient under the circumstances.
 This is not a checklist of things that the doctor should do, but rather a full description of how the patient should be cared for, given what the doctor knew at the time of care.
 This is usually proved by having other doctors with the same qualifications as the defendant testify in court.
 These doctors, called “expert witnesses,” help explain what the doctor should have done, and how his care fell below the standard of care.

-Causation in Medical Malpractice
+Proving Negligence and Causation in Medical Malpractice

 To prove negligence, you must also prove that the doctor’s poor care actually caused your injuries.
 Many times, the defense the defendant doctor raises is that their negligence did not cause the harm, because the patient would have suffered harm anyway.
 For instance, in malpractice cases where a doctor gave poor cancer treatment, and a patient passed away, the doctor’s defense may be that the cancer was too advanced, and the patient would have died regardless of the negligence.
-An experienced medical malpractice attorney can call the proper experts and show the proper evidence to help prove causation in your malpractice suit.
+An experienced Fayetteville medical malpractice attorney can call the proper experts and show the appropriate evidence to help prove causation in your malpractice suit.

 Injuries and Worsened Condition

 Finally, you need to prove what your injuries are.
 In cases of surgical errors, injuries may be obvious – severed nerves, ruptured blood vessels, or extra incisions.
 In other cases, the injuries may be less clear.
-In many cases based on failure to diagnose, delay in diagnosis, or misdiagnosis, the injury is the patient’s worsened condition.
-Proving an injury in a case like this requires testimony of how the patient’s condition would have improved if the proper treatment started right away, versus what actually happened to the patient.
+In many cases, based on failure to diagnose, delay in diagnosis, or misdiagnosis, the injury is the patient’s worsened condition.
+Proving an injury in a case like this requires the testimony of how the patient’s condition would have improved if the proper treatment started right away, versus what actually happened to the patient.